 The health crisis caused by the Covid-19 outbreak is now global, unprecedented in its scale and the speed of its impact on both people and societies.
 The French Red Cross Foundation has been involved from the very beginning with the academic sector and the applied research community, in order to meet the immense challenges facing those on the front line of the response, particularly those involved in social and humanitarian action, and to better prepare “the post-Covid world”.

-The Foundation is developing its Covid-19 emergency reseach plan to provide operational recommendations resulting from the analysis of social phenomena related to: health measures of lockdown and quarantine, vulnerabilities, new forms or disruptions of voluntary activities, etc. It takes 3 forms:
+The Foundation has developped a Covid-19 emergency reseach plan to provide operational recommendations resulting from the analysis of social phenomena related to: health measures of lockdown and quarantine, vulnerabilities, new forms or disruptions of voluntary activities, etc.

 The Red Cross Movement’s response